nus-cs2113-AY2021S2/tp/docs/team/mingshun98.md

 Given below are my contributions to the project

-- **New Feature**:Created the Doctors' Appointment menu and functionality from scratch
+- **New Feature**: Created the Doctors' Appointment menu and functionality from scratch
     - What it does: To allow current and new patients to make a doctor's appointment with a doctor registered in the hospital.
-    - Justification:This functionality is created to optimize the appointment making process in hospital
+    - Justification: This functionality is created to optimize the appointment making process in hospital
     - Highlights: This feature has been developed as a database where appointment information is easily accessible by the user and desired information is displayed in a easily readable and user-friendly format.

 - **New Feature**: Added the feature of save and load